sghpjuikit/player/app/speech-recognition-whisper/README.md

 For llm chat try `llm-engine=openai` with [LmStudio](https://lmstudio.ai) and run it simply as server (everything should work out of the box).

 #### Specialized setup
+It is possible to run only particular features, using `SttNone, LlmNone, TtsNone, mic-enabled=false`.
+For example:
 - Only stt: `python main.py  llm-engine=none speech-engine=none stt-engine=whisper stt-whisper-model=tiny.en`

+#### Network setup
+It is possible to offload or provide AI computation on different machine, using another instance of this application, and connecting to it using `SttHttp`, `LlmOpenAi`, `TtsHttp`.
+It is up to the user to choose proper setup and infrastructure.
+Anyway, this makes it possible to run parts of the application on different platforms, different systems, separate client and server, offload entirety of computation needed for inference elsewhere, and so on.

 #### Performance
-Weak systems:
+Weak systems (no GPU):
-It should be possible to run Whisper (and os voice) and be able to do voice commands.
+`SttWhisper(tiny.en.pt) + TtsOs + Llm(8B_Q4_CPU)`
+Alternatively, offload the computation tp another instance over http.

-Good system:
+Good system (12GB VRAM):
+`SttWhisper(base|small.en.pt) + TtsCoqui + Llm(8B_Q4_GPU)`
-Whisper small + Coqui + 8B (Q4) LLM model (CPU mode) work flawlessly on Nvidia 4070 + AMD 5800X3D.
+LLM model (CPU mode) work well on `Nvidia 4070` + `AMD 5800X3D`.

+Powerful system (24GB VRAM):
+`SttNemo(parakeet-ctc-1.1b) + TtsCoqui + Llm(8B_Q8_GPU).

 ##### Multitasking
-Since voice generation is running simultaneously with chat LLM generation (and potentially whisper as well), the requirements on hw (particularly gpu) may scale up fast.
+Since we have potentially multiple AIs running at once (stt, llm, tts, vad, etc.), the requirements on hw (particularly gpu) scale up fast.
 Experiment and see what works for you.
 It may be better to run LLM purely on CPU to free GPU for text-to-speech and speech-to-text.

 #### Idle